AIDS deaths worldwide drop as access to drugs improves

 LOS ANGELES/GENEVA Fewer people infected with HIV globally are dying as more of them get access to crucial antiretroviral drugs, particularly in sub-Saharan Africa, the United Nations AIDS program said on Wednesday.

 The United Nations estimates that about 34 million people are living with the human immunodeficiency virus (HIV) that causes AIDS.
-In a report released ahead of the International AIDS Society's 2012 annual meeting set for next week in Washington, D.C., it said that the number of worldwide AIDS-related deaths fell to 1.7 million last year from some 1.8 million in 2010.
-AIDS deaths peaked at 2.3 million in 2005.
+In a report released ahead of the International AIDS Society's 2012 annual meeting set for next week in Washington, D.C., it said that the number of worldwide AIDS-related deaths fell to 1.7 million last year -- down from a peak of 2.3 million in 2005 and from some 1.8 million in 2010.

-The decline has been fueled by greater access to medications that help more people live with the disease.
-An estimated 8 million people in lower-income countries are receiving antiretroviral drugs, and the United Nations has set a target to raise that to 15 million by 2015.
+That decline has been fueled by greater access to the medications that help more people live with the disease.
+An estimated 8 million people in low- and middle-income countries are now receiving antiretroviral drugs, and the United Nations has set a target to raise that to 15 million people by 2015.

+"One of the key messages that I believe will come out of the conference is one of optimism and hope that we should be able to achieve the 15 million target by 2015," Dr. Gottfried Hirnschall, director of the HIV Department at the World Health Organization, said during a briefing in Geneva.

-Funding for HIV prevention and treatment totaled $16.8 billion last year.
-Of that amount, $8.2 billion came from international sources including the United States, which donated 48 percent of it.
-The amount of money spent by poor and middle-income countries reached $8.6 billion last year, surpassing international investment for the first time.
-The U.N. estimates that another $5 billion is needed to reach its 2015 goals.
+Funding for HIV prevention and treatment totaled $16.8 billion last year -- $8.2 billion from international sources, with 48 percent donated by the United States.
+Spending by low- and middle-income countries surpassed international investment for the first time, reaching $8.6 billion.
+The U.N. estimates that another $5 billion is needed to reach its goals.

-The U.N. is also talking with pharmaceutical companies about how to improve access to lower-cost versions of simpler HIV treatments that combine several drugs in a single pill.

-"We need innovation which will reduce the cost of medicine," Michel Sidibe, executive director of UNAIDS, said during a telephone interview.
-"If we want to maintain people on second- and third-line medicine it will not be possible with the price of the drugs we have today."

-Paul De Lay, UNAIDS deputy executive director, speaking a briefing in Geneva, said overall progress in treating the disease could be jeopardized by a surge in infection seen in smaller patient groups, including in Eastern Europe and the United States.
+Paul De Lay, UNAIDS deputy executive director, said overall progress in treating the disease could be jeopardized by a surge in infection seen in smaller patient groups, including in Eastern Europe and the United States.

 "We are looking at an epidemic that's going to last another 40 to 50 years to get down to what we would consider the lowest possible number of infections," De Lay said.